The woman who inspired the horror film became infamous for her tragic fight with demons — and her terrifying death.

-Following the trial, Anneliese became an icon for some Catholics who felt modern, secular interpretations of the bible were distorting the ancient, supernatural truth it contains.
+Other than her inspiration for a horror film, Anneliese became an icon for some Catholics who felt modern, secular interpretations of the bible were distorting the ancient, supernatural truth it contains.

 “The surprising thing was that the people connected to Michel were all completely convinced that she had really been possessed,” remembers Franz Barthel, who reported on the trial for the regional daily paper the Main-Post.

 “Buses, often from Holland, I think, still come to Anneliese’s grave,” Barthel says.
 “The grave is a gathering point for religious outsiders.
 They write notes with requests and thanks for her help, and leave them on the grave.
 They pray, sing and travel on.”

 While she may be a source of inspiration for some religious people, the story of Anneliese Michel is not one of spirituality triumphing over science, but of people who should have known better than allowing a mentally-ill woman to die.

 It’s the story of people projecting their own beliefs, hopes, and faith onto a woman’s delusions, and the price that was paid for those beliefs.